 Statute of Limitations for Wrongful Death in Georgia

-There may be certain circumstances where the clock stops and a family is allowed more time to file a lawsuit.
 A lawyer familiar with Georgia’s laws and statutes can help navigate this part of the legal process for you and let you know which laws apply in your unique case.

-Contact Bader Scott Injury Lawyers for Help with Your Wrongful Death Claim
+Contact Bader Scott Injury Lawyers for Help With Your Wrongful Death Claim

 Nothing is more devastating than suddenly losing a loved one due to someone else’s negligence.
 You do not have to take on this legal burden alone.